valence-corp/sprite/docs/_tutorials/5_createDocument.md

 #### Creating a Document

-Following the `createType` operation, insert the `newDocument` method.
-Ensure the transaction is passed to it also.
+Insert the `newDocument` method within the scope of the transaction callback, ensuring the transaction is passed to it as a second argument.
 Optionally, data can be included at record creation (as shown).
-The arguments will be automatially typed as defined in the `ExampleDocuments` interface created earlier.
+The arguments will be automatially typed as defined in the `ExampleDocuments` interface created earlier (the type name must be on that is included in the `ExampleDocuments` interface, and the `data` property will be typed based on that type name).

 ```ts
 async function documentModalityExample() {